GowthamKrishna362/openvpn-gui/README.md

-A simple GUI for starting, and controlling openvpn3 sessions Built using ElectronJS (sorry :(, one day i will dive into GTK or QT ) and Typescript
+A simple GUI for starting, and controlling openvpn3 sessions.

+Built using ElectronJS (sorry :(, one day i will dive into GTK or QT ) and Typescript